Swizec/nightowls/manuscript/factors-of-flow.md

 Then, the programmer must prime their mind.

 Programs are a conversation between programmer and computer.
 Computer and user.
 The programmer's job is breaking down a problem into understandable bits and explaining the solution to the computer in such a way it can be executed perfectly every time.
-Or at least well enough.
+(Or at least well enough.)

 Loading a program into your brain means learning its language.
 Functions are verbs, variables are nouns and there's plenty of things in between.
 Notes can help.
 Keeping tools open also helps.
-But nothing will get you over just how much brain power it takes to understand a software project.
+But nothing will get you over just how much brain power it takes to understand the entire software project.

-Every time you lose sight of the whole system you have to build it again like constructing a glass palace.
+Every time you lose sight of the whole system, you have to build it again, like constructing a house of cards.
 Once you understand the language, you have to arrange it in your mind so the space can be freely traversed, you can close your eyes and _see_ how different parts of the system affect each other.

 Only after this stage has been reached is a programmer fully effective.
 Only then can they have any chance of reaching flow because they don't have to stop every five minutes to figure out how their code fits in the larger picture and whether it's even doing what it's supposed to.

-When you interrupt a programmer, this glass palace can come crashing down in a shower of shattered glass.
-They have to start the whole process all over again and it's going to take a while before they're back to full steam.
+When you interrupt a programmer, their house of cards can come crashing down.
+They have to start the whole process all over again, and it's going to take a while before they're back to full steam.

 ### Distractions

-Not all distractions are created equal and not all will cause an interrupt
+Not all distractions are created equal and not all will cause an interruption.

 You will often see a programmer walking along the street, eyebrow furrowed, peering into the tips of their shoes, lips clenched.
 Do _not_ try talking to them.
-This is a programmer who is deep in thought on a problem, struggling hard to prevent the glass palace from tumbling.
+This is a programmer deep in thought on a problem, struggling hard to prevent the house of cards from tumbling.

-Ask them a question and it can all be gone in the blink of the eye.
-All that hard work and deep concentration, just gone.
-Simply because they have to think about something else.
+Ask them a question, and it can all be gone in the blink of the eye.
+All that hard work and deep concentration, gone.
+Just because they have to think about something else.

-It almost doesn't matter how simple a question you're asking, anything requiring a proper answer will cause a lot of trouble.
-Most programmers tend to resort to communicating with grunts and various sounds.
-Or simply saying "Yeah yeah sure" to everything.
+It almost doesn't matter how simple a question you're asking.
+Anything requiring a proper answer will cause trouble.
+Many programmers resort to communicating with various grunts and sounds.
+Or just saying "Yeah yeah sure" to everything.

 The danger is not knowing they weren't really listening to you and just said something so you'd go away and stop bothering them.
 Flailing hands and raised voices can also happen.

 Almost more important than whether the programmer had to do some thinking in response to a distraction is whether they chose to be distracted or it was something outside their control.

-Most people working with computers will often distract themselves.
-After being focused for a while they will start wasting time on the internet.
-Nobody told them to do this, often there isn't even a notification saying something new happened, it just feels like "Hey, I haven't done that in a while!
-I should check if there's anything new!" … there usually isn't.
-Not much anyway.
+People working with computers often distract themselves.
+After focusing for a while they will start wasting time on the internet.
+Nobody told them to do this.
+Often there isn't even a notification saying something new happened, it just feels like "Hey, I haven't done that in a while!
+I should check if there's anything new!"
+There never is.

 I'm lying, there's always _something_ new.
-But it usually isn't interesting or something that feels worth the distraction.
+But it usually isn't interesting or feels worth the distraction.

-However, random rewards keep us hooked and we can't help ourselves but to check, pressing the button like a lab rat desperately trying to get the next nugget of food from the magical big button.
+Random rewards keep us hooked and we can't help ourselves but to check.
+Like a lab rat desperately trying to get the next nugget of food, we press the magical big button.

 If a programmer can prevent themselves from straying off into the wild internet and getting lost for an hour, this sort of distraction won't cause much of a problem.
 In just a few minutes they will be back to coding at full blast.
 These sort of distractions are usually just our brain saying we should take a break anyway.